Cosmology with Persistent Homology: a Fisher Forecast: From Persistence Diagrams to Summary Statistic

 \section{From Persistence Diagrams to Summary Statistic}

-The information contained in the persistence diagrams needs to be compressed into a summary statistic.
-It is preferred that the summary statistic is computationally tractable and is in the form of a vector.
-Most crucially, it should remain sensitive to cosmological parameter changes, i.e., the compression retains a substantial amount of cosmological information.
+A persistence diagram needs to be vectorized to generate a data vector, as it is a $2$D multiset with a variable number of points that are not ordered.
+The vectorization results in a summary statistic, which is generally a compression of the information originally contained.
+It is desirable that the compression remains sensitive to cosmological parameter changes, i.e., it retains a substantial amount of cosmological information.

 One may flatten the persistence images and concatenate the resulting vectors, but it is unclear if this statistic has a Gaussian likelihood which is required for our Fisher forecast setup\footnote{See \cite{yip:2023} for a less restricted scenario of using persistence images in combination with a convolutional neural network model for cosmological parameter estimation.}.
 The high dimensionality (number of pixels) of the images also poses difficulties in the estimation of the covariance matrix and the convergence of the forecast constraints due to the limited number of available simulations.
 Hence, we attempt to devise simpler summary statistics.
 The triangular pattern of each persistence diagram (Figures \ref{fig:ph} and \ref{fig:pi}) suggests the following statistics recently studied in the literature: \begin{itemize} \item \textit{$1$-dimensional curves:} In \cite{Biagetti:2020skr}, we scanned each persistence diagram in different directions, thereby defining empirical distribution functions of $\nu$.
 For example, along the birth axis, the function is the count of all features born at scales larger than $\nu$. \item \textit{Histograms of births and deaths:} In \cite{Biagetti:2022qjl}, we used histograms of $\nu_{\rm birth}$ and $\nu_{\rm death}$ values.
 These are summaries simpler than the $1$-dimensional curves since counts from different scales are not stacked, and their responses to changes in the cosmology typically converge better. \end{itemize}